MiracleUFO/MiracleUFO/README.md

 - 😄 Pronouns: She/Her/They
 - ⚡ Fun fact: Supply me with good books, internet connectivity and food and I'm never going out again.
 (Not so fun, I know...)

-N.B: Currently open to Fullstack Web Developer roles.
+Currently open to hauling stuff on interesting projects.